Coqblin-Schrieffer Model for an Ultra-cold Gas of Ytterbium atoms with Metastable States: Introduction

 In Sec. \ref{Yt} we briefly review the advantage of using degenerate alkaline-earth-like atoms such as Yb and Sr for the study the Kondo effect and its SU($N$) extension in cold atom experiments.
 Then, in Sec. \ref{sec-description}, we present a general description of the system composed of a mixture of $^{173}$Yb atoms in their ground and excited states.
 Atomic quantum states in the optical potential are described in Subsec. \ref{sec-model}, while the exchange interaction between Yb atoms in the ground and excited states is derived in Subsec. \ref{subsec-exchange}.
 This exchange interaction is somewhat unusual because it occurs between the same atoms whose electronic angular momentum is zero.
 In Subsec. \ref{subsec-HK} we derive the SU($N$) Kondo Hamiltonian and estimate the Kondo temperature.
 Calculations of observables are detailed in Sec. \ref{sec-observables}, and naturally divided into the weak and strong coupling regimes.
 The magnetic susceptibility, entropy and specific heat of the impurity, in the weak coupling regime (${T}>{T}_{K}$) are estimated in Subsection \ref{sec-suscept-weak}.
 Magnetic susceptibility, entropy and specific heat of the impurity in the strong coupling regime ($T<T_K$) are derived in Subsecsection \ref{sec-strong}.
 Our main results are summarized in Sec. \ref{sec-conclusions}.
 Details of the derivation of the exchange interaction between two Yb atoms in $^1$S$_0$ and $^3$P$_0$ respective atomic states are expanded upon in the Appendix.
 It is shown and underlined there that precise calculation of the exchange constant requires a detailed knowledge of the atomic wave functions.
 Although these details are of technical nature, they expose how the exchange interaction determines the scattering length, and demonstrate the extreme sensitivity of the relation between the singlet and triplet scattering lengths on the one hand and the magnitude of the exchange interaction on the other hand.
-In subsection \ref{append-basic-WF} we discuss statistics of two atoms and two ions.
-Electronic wave functions of neutral atoms and positively and negatively charged ions are considered in subsection \ref{append-WF}.
 Indirect exchange interaction is considered in subsection \ref{append-hybridization}.
 It is shown that the exchange is antiferromagnetic.
 This conclusion does not depend on a chosen model or an approximation but is general property of the second order perturbation theory.
 Wave function describing motion of interacting atoms is derived in subsection \ref{subsection-WKB}.
 We derive here expression for the scattering length.
 In subsection \ref{subsec-comparison} we compare our results for the scattering length with experimental results of Ref. \cite{6}.
-In subsection \ref{subsec-derivation} we express the exchange interaction strength in terms of the scattering lengths.
-Decay of exchange interaction between atoms due to van der Waals interaction is considered in details in subsection \ref{subsec-LDOS-effect}.
+In subsection \ref{subsec:CIR} we study confinement-induced resonances (CIR) where the exchange interaction changes from ferromagnetic to antiferromagnetic and vise versa.